FastTrack™ Strategic Planning System

 • Clarity & Focus: They translate broader strategies into specific tasks.

-• Accountability: Assigning responsibility ensures ownership.
-(Responsibility and Timeline fields will be available for adopted action steps).
+• Accountability: Assigning ownership is critical for execution.
+(Owner and Timeline fields will be available for adopted action steps).

 • Momentum: They create a rhythm of progress, preventing your plan from becoming a static document.